Skip to main content

 Plavac Mali

-A red wine varietal from the Pelješac peninsula, known for its rich, full-bodied flavor and dark color.
-It's often paired with grilled meats and seafood.
+A red wine from the Pelješac peninsula, full-bodied and dark in color.
+It goes well with grilled meats and seafood.

 wine13%